Signs of Melanoma

 - Diameter: The mole may get bigger; enlargement of a mole is especially concerning if the diameter becomes larger than the eraser of a pencil.

-- Elevation/Evolution: A mole appears elevated or raised from the skin, and may look inflamed, bleed or become crusty.
+- Elevation/Evolution: Elevation means a mole which appears elevated or raised from the skin.
+Evolution means any change in size, shape or colour, or if a mole starts to look inflamed, bleed or become crusty.

 Signs of melanoma in the skin